ycdeng-ntu/ycdeng-ntu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final-year PhD student at School of Computer Science and Engineering, Nanyang Technological University, Singapore, supervised by Prof. [Bo An](https://personal.ntu.edu.sg/boan/).
+I am currently a postdoctoral research fellow at College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, supervised by Prof. [Bo An](https://personal.ntu.edu.sg/boan/).
+I received my PhD degree Ph.D degree in Computer Science from NTU, where I was fortunately advised by Prof. Bo An.
 Prior to this, I received my M.Sc. degree in Computer Science and B.Sc. degree in Electronic Information from Chongqing University and Fujian Normal University, respectively.

 # Research Interests